Teaching and Learning

 Clemson University has combined the educational excellence that we are known for with the flexibility that many teachers desire and need.
 The result is a completely online Master of Education Degree in Teaching and Learning.
 This program is open to K-12 educators who work in formal or informal settings.

 Benefits of earning a M.Ed. in teaching and learning from Clemson University:

 Applications for the teaching and learning Master of Education program are considered for summer entrance dates only.
-The program application deadline is May 15, or until the program is at capacity.
+The program application deadline is April 15, or until the program is at capacity.
 To be considered for admission, individuals must complete the online Graduate School application.
 Every required document in support of your application must be on file by the deadline date for consideration.